Create custom headers in URL maps

 client_rtt_msec Estimated round-trip transmission time between the load balancer and the HTTP(S) client, in milliseconds.
 This is the smoothed round-trip time (SRTT) parameter measured by the load balancer's TCP stack, per RFC 2988.
 Smoothed RTT is an algorithm that deals with variations and anomalies that may occur in RTT measurements.

 client_ip_address The client's IP address.
-This is the same as the client IP address that is the next-to-last address in the X-Forwarded-For header.
+This is usually the same as the client IP address that is the next-to-last address in the X-Forwarded-For header, unless the client is using a proxy or the X-Forwarded-For header has been tampered with.

 client_port The client's source port.

-client_encrypted Set to true if the connection between the client and the load balancer is encrypted (using HTTPS, HTTP/2 or HTTP/3), set to false otherwise.
+client_encrypted true if the connection between the client and the load balancer is encrypted (using HTTPS, HTTP/2 or HTTP/3); otherwise, false.

 client_protocol The HTTP protocol used for communication between the client and the load balancer.
 One of HTTP/1.0, HTTP/1.1, HTTP/2, or HTTP/3.